LeonardoEmili/bachelor-degree-thesis/README.md

-A repository holding the slides and the thesis for my bachelor's degree (TFA) at Sapienza, Università di Roma.
+A repository holding the files for my bachelor's degree (TFA) at Sapienza, Università di Roma.

+Download the thesis from [here](https://github.com/LeonardoEmili/bachelor-degree-thesis/releases/download/final/relazione.pdf).